nopara73/ZeroLink/README.md

 The theoretical anonymity set of a mixing technique is misleading.
 As an example it matters little what tracks the user leaves on the Blockchain if, due to the architechture of its wallet, a central server is already aware of all its wallet addresses, so it knows the link between an input and an output of a mix.
 If one user of the mix gets deanonymized the real anonymity set of the rest of the users gets lower, too, therefore it is not acceptable that a set of users are using a mixing technique in a flawed way.

-### Transactions Vs Transaction Chains
+### Transactions And Transaction Chains

 Any Bitcoin mixing techique must use a common denomination, otherwise simple amount analysis can re-estabilish the links, as Kristof Atlas did in his [CoinJoin Sudoku](www.coinjoinsudoku.com).
 This notion leads to multiple rounds.
 For example if a user wants to mix 8 bitcoins and the mixing denomination is 1 bitcoin, then it must use 8 mixing rounds.
+As Mike Hearn [put it](https://groups.google.com/forum/#!msg/bitcoinj/Ys13qkTwcNg/9qxnhwnkeoIJ) once:
+> The problem starts when we realise that what we actually care about is not transactions but rather transaction chains.

-In the real world an observer is not only analyzing individual transactions, but also transaction chains.
-If the post-mix wallet would function as a normal Bitcoin wallet, too, the observer would notice post-mix transactions, those are joining together mixed outputs.
+If our post-mix wallet would function as a normal Bitcoin wallet, too, the observer would notice post-mix transactions, those are joining together mixed outputs.
 In this case the real anonymity set of all the users who participated in the same mixes would suffer.

 ### Theoretical And Real Anonymity Set